erikweibust/dotfiles/README.md

 The bashrc gets symlinked into my $HOME and then loads all the files in this repo.

+To use:
+1. clone this repo to $HOME
+2. mv dotfile .dotfiles
+3. run ~/.dotfiles/install

+** to consider or improve:
+This only works if there is a .profile that loads .bashrc

 ## TODO:
 * bash_profile
 * vimrc